langchain-ai/langgraph/README.md

 LangGraph comes with built-in support for human-in-the-loop workflows.
 This is useful when you want to have a human review the current state before proceeding to a particular node.
 For a walkthrough on how to do that, see [this documentation](https://github.com/langchain-ai/langgraph/blob/main/examples/human-in-the-loop.ipynb)

+### Visualizing the graph

+Agents you create with LangGraph can be complex.
+In order to make it easier to understand what is happening under the hood, we've added methods to print out and visualize the graph.
+This can create both ascii art as well as pngs.
+For a walkthrough on how to do that, see [this documentation](https://github.com/langchain-ai/langgraph/blob/main/examples/visualization.ipynb)

 ## Examples